cosmos/sdk-tutorials/academy/xl-run-prod/3-genesis.md

 ---
-title: Prepare where the node starts
+title: Prepare Where the Node Starts
 order: 3
 description: Genesis preparation and insertion
-tag: deep-dive
+tags:
+  - guided-coding
+  - cosmos-sdk
+  - dev-ops
 ---

-# Prepare where the node starts
+# Prepare Where the Node Starts

 When you run your chain with `myprojectd start`, the software will build from a **genesis**.
 This genesis needs to contain:

 1. The original validators and their stakes.
 2. The original state values as you see fit.
-For instance, this can be the original parameters of your world if you are building a metaverse, or the original USD price of your token if you are building a stable coin.
+For instance, this can be the original parameters of your world if you are building a metaverse, or the original USD price of your token if you are building a stablecoin.

 ## Generate